ben-manes/gradle-versions-plugin/README.md

 In the spirit of the [Maven Versions Plugin](http://mojo.codehaus.org/versions-maven-plugin/), this plugin provides a task to determine which dependencies have updates.

+**The latest release (0.11.x) is a major refactoring.
+Please try it out, let us know of any bugs, and downgrade to 0.10.1 if any block you.
+Thanks!**

 ## Usage

 This plugin is available from [Bintray's JCenter repository](http://jcenter.bintray.com).
 You can